 You get two large buttons and a bright green-backlit LCD screen for clear visibility.
-Accuracy and comfort are arguably the two other dominant factors any senior would want out of a blood pressure monitor.
+Accuracy and comfort are arguably the two dominant factors any senior would want from a blood pressure monitor.
 Vaunn also includes a comfortable cuff that makes it easier not to pinch your skin.

 Results are just as accurate as you’ll get from any other at-home blood pressure monitors, and are displayed in a color-coded system according to the American Heart Association, noted as the little traffic light bar on the left of the machine.